ananfito/ananfito.github.io/resume.md

 ## Skills

-- Programming experience with HTML, CSS, JavaScript, React, Git, REST APIs, Python , R, SQL, and Tableau
+- Programming experience with HTML, CSS, JavaScript, React, Git, REST APIs, Python, R, SQL, and Tableau
 - High-level understanding of mathematics including algebra, geometry, calculus, and statistics
 - Ability to communicate complex ideas in educational, entertaining, and inspiring narratives
 - Extensive experience with project management and backward planning